.

 Please note that most of these are Automatic Weather Stations (AWS) using a Davis Vantage Pro 2 array of instruments or similar.

-The rainfall amounts recorded by such installations are not to be 100% trusted unless they are regularly maintained, properly calibrated and checked against Met Office standard manual rain gauge measurements.
+The rainfall amounts recorded by such installations are not to be 100% trusted unless they are regularly maintained, properly

 Near to Huncoat.

-Accrington East, Lancashire
+Accrington North, Lancashire

 http://www.a-sojourn.me.uk/Weather/wx.htm